-During the week, museums are free entry due to Rome’s birthday.
-I didnt know about this till I was surfing through a couple of links through Italytutto who has really nicely scoured through the internets and organized it nicely in one page.
+During the week, museums was free to enter due to Rome’s birthday.
+I didn’t know about this till I was surfing through a couple of links through Italytutto.
 I looked at my calender and saw that we only had a few days left!
-Oh gosh, better later than never!
+But better later than never!

-Anyway, the first museum that we stepped to was the museo nazionale delle arti e tradizioni popolari – translated, it means Museum of folk arts and traditions.
+Tthe first museum that we stepped to was the ‘Museo nazionale delle arti e tradizioni popolari’ – translated, it means Museum of folk arts and traditions.

-One of the first things that I saw was this humongous thing called the Giglio di nola.
-One of these are easily more than 5 times the height of an average human and for sure extremely heavy.
+One of the first things that I saw was a huge display called the Giglio di nola.
+One of these are easily more than 5 times the height of an average human and was extremely heavy.
 For the rest of the year, it will be kept in the church but once a year there is this tradition to carry and parade it.

 But it was a symbol of devotion and honour to carry these.
-Men who carried them were considered an equivalence of rock stars.
+Men who carried them were considered an equivalent of rock stars.

 Another version of this is the Ceri di gubbio.
-Its smaller sized but its heavy anyway and they race across the square to be the first person to reach the church.
-Woah.
-It looks totally backbreaking.
+It’s smaller sized but it’s heavy anyway and they race across the square to be the first person to reach the church.

-It looks crazy!
-But I’d love to see this in real life.
-It must have been an experience :-)
+I’d love to see this in real life.
+It must have been an experience 🙂

 We then stepped into another room where we saw potteries and clothes worn by ancient Italians.
 This one for example, was worn by a married woman.

 I really liked this outfit.
-I’m not sure if you could see it in the picture, but the design looked fab and the jewellery is smashing!
-I bet I’d totally be rocking in this one.
+I’m not sure if you could see it in the picture, but the design looked beautiful and I really liked the jewellery.

 Cart said that the biggest way to recognize it was through the square buckle on the shoe.
 It was a very recognizable trait.

-Besides, look at the L’infiorata.
-Its the same tradition of using coloured grains to make a pattern of the floor.
-That’s an Indian tradition too during Deepavali!
+I think that being quite close together, Southern Italians and Indians share a number of similar traditions.
+For example, the L’infiorata.
+It’s a same tradition of using coloured grains to make a pattern of the floor while there is similar Indian tradition too during Deepavali.

-Anyhow, we walked to another segment where there is a diorama where Italians traditionally used to live in.
-This is one of them.
+We walked to another segment where there was a diorama where Italians traditionally used to live in.
+This was one of them.
 The people took advantage of the materials from their region to make their own unique houses.

-This is probably the biggest nativity scene that I’ve ever seen.
+This was probably the biggest nativity scene that I’ve ever seen.

 I liked seeing the buildings in them.
-Its like a really huge dollhouse.
+It was like a really huge doll-house.
 Cart tells me that it was a reflection of how the people used to live in the times.
-Not sure if it is clear in the picture, but you could totally spot the baby jesus even from far on account of the flying angels above it.
+Not sure if it is clear in the picture, but you could spot the baby Jesus even from far on account of the flying angels above it.

 Traditional street food sellers.
-Its quite fascinating to me how similar the tools are like with the streetfood utensils of the Singapore past.
-Like the first item on the left totally looks like a satay burner complete with the fan.
-Speaking of satay, how I’d go for some sticks right now …
+It’s quite fascinating to me how similar the tools are like with the street-food utensils of the Singapore past.
+Like the first item on the left totally looked like a satay burner complete with the fan.

-Anyway!
-Later on we then passed by a room where there was a Korean display on how to make their intricate boxes with decorative patterns made of shells (if I am not wrong).
+Later on we then passed by a room where there was a Korean display on how to make their intricate boxes with decorative patterns made of shells.
 It just seem so out of place in an Italian museum, but it was interesting to see anyway.

 Day Two, Sunday

-This was the museum where they showcased medieval things.
+This is a museum that showcased medieval things.
 I was keen to see what was inside there.
 The unfortunate thing is that when we reached there, it was closed for the day!
-I was quite upset!
-But Cart jokingly said that, no matter, we still had the next year :-P

 In any case, we then headed to the museum which was right next to it.
-To be honest, I wasnt feeling very optimistic but we gave it a try anyway and thankfully, the Museo Nazionale Preistorico Etnografico (phew, that was kind of challenging to type) was open!
+Thankfully, the Museo Nazionale Preistorico Etnografico was open.

 At the moment, the exhibits were divided by different continents.

-This is how a Somalian woman looked like on her wedding night.
+This was how a Somalian woman looked like on her wedding night.
 It just struck me because Somalia is one of poorest countries in the world.
 But the woman in the picture looked decadent.
-So much has happened between then and now :(
+So much has happened between then and now.

 Next we entered the America section where we saw plentiful of old relics, some were Aztec and Mayan.
 Its a savage culture, where human sacrifices are expected of them.
 I remember a pottery where a sacrificial scene was depicted.
 The man wielding the sword looked even happy to do so.

-Quite adorable really, with surprised face and all.
-But Cart explained that if you see this, you should run away as fast as you can because it is a club!
+This instrument looks adorable, with surprised face and all.
+But Cart explained that if you see this, you should run away as fast as you can because it is a club.
 And it will hit you to death!
-Uh oh.

 The next segment that we headed to was the Ocean Pacific and it was interesting to see them making use of the items around them for their use.

-No really!
-Look at the hat.
-Its made of a puffer fish.
-And the sword next to it is made out of a sawfish.
-So super cool!
+The hat was made of a puffer fish.
+And the sword next to it is was made out of a sawfish.
+I found it impressive.

-The last area that we went to was the prehistoric segment where we walked up a heck load of steps and when we finally arrived, we saw displays to see how society evolved from the first primates and throughout the different ages, bronze age, iron age.
+The last area that we went to was the prehistoric segment where we walked up a lot of steps and when we finally arrived, we saw displays to see how society evolved from the first primates and throughout the different ages, bronze age, iron age.

 By this time, I was feeling quite tired after walking around so much that we sit down to rest our feet in front of a display of human evolution.

-In anycase, thats about it.
-After walking so much, my legs really felt like it was coated with rust and I could hardly walk anymore.
-The museum is actually a lot larger than I thought, judging from the outside!
-But we did enjoy ourselves.
-Whee!
+After walking so much, my legs were so tired and I could hardly walk any more.
+The museum was actually a lot larger than I thought, judging from the outside!
+Nevertheless, we did enjoy ourselves and I’m looking forward to attend the next ones.

 To end, I will put up a picture that doesn’t really go in the blog post.

-No, this man isn’t spaventoso.
-But he was showing us how to make a large container out of clay, just like how it was in the ancient times.
-Or just like how I did, while I was back in secondary school
+This man was showing us how to make a large container out of clay, just like how it was in the ancient times.

 If you liked this post, you might enjoy :